sky-chaser-high/adobe-illustrator-scripts/README.md

 It is not necessary to select a line.

 > **Warning**
-> Since copy and paste inside the script to move the cursor position, if you have copied the content in advance, it will be lost.
+> Since using copy and paste functions inside the script, it will lose if you have copied the content in advance.
 > Area type with wrapping may not work well.
 > In the case of copyLineDown.js, when copying the last line, a new line is added to work around a bug.